gurkirt/3D-RetinaNet/README.md

-# Pure pytorch.1.x implementation of RetinaNet for AA-AV dataset
+# Pure pytorch.1.x implementation of RetinaNet for AARAV dataset